The Mathematics Behind Valomapped

 While the current VPM system provides strong predictive performance, several enhancements are planned:

-- Map-specific models: Different weights for different maps (Cypher better on Icebox, etc.)
+- Map-specific models: Different weights for different maps (Jett better on Icebox, etc.)

 - Agent adjustments: Normalize for expected agent performance (duelists vs sentinels)